 Other Ways to Speed Up Importing Images

 There are other ways to speed up the task of importing photos from your memory card to your hard drive that aren’t specific to Lightroom.

 - Get a faster memory card.
 If your memory card is a bit long in the tooth, there’s a good chance the newer ones are faster.
-Specifically, you’re looking for the read speed, although a faster write speed that comes hand in hand with that can also have benefits for your shooting (like this SanDisk Extreme Pro 32GB SDHC card or this SanDisk Extreme Pro CompactFlash card).
-To really take advantage of a faster memory card for importing photos, you should also have a fast memory card reader.
+Specifically, for this particular purpose, you’re looking for the read speed, although a faster write speed that comes hand in hand with that can also have benefits for your shooting.
+And to really take advantage of a faster memory card for importing photos, you should also have a fast memory card reader.

 - Get a faster memory card reader.
 If your computer has the option of using USB 3.0 it can take advantage of that faster connection with a faster memory card reader that’s compatible with USB 3.0 (like this Transcend Information USB 3.0 Card Reader or this Lexar Multi-Card 25-In-1 USB 3.0 Reader).